decidim/decidim/docs/advanced/endorsable.md

 ### The "Endorse" button
 It normally appears in the resource detail view (show).
 At the action card in right-side of the view.
-It allows the user to endorse with any of its identities, the personal one, and her user_groups, if any.
+It allows the user to endorse with any of its identities, its personal one, and/or the ones from its user_groups, if any.

+To render this button Core offers the "decidim/endorsement_buttons" cell.
+It is strongly recommended to use this cell to make new resources endorsable.

 ### EndorsableHelper